getanteon/anteon/README.md

 ```

 ## Easy Start
-This section aims to show you how to easily use Ddosify without deep dive into its details.
+This section aims to show you how to use Ddosify without deep dive into its details easily.

 1. ### Simple load test